helkey/url-shorten/README.md

 which would seem to be sufficiently expensive to make URL scanning unattractive compared to exploiting vulnerabilities in competing URL shorting services which are less well protected.

-### Encode Architecture
-Load balancer

-### Decode Architecture
-Database sharding makes decoding significantly easier.
+### Database Shard Encoding
+Database sharding, where separate databases are used to encode different data,  makes scaling of distributed databases more effient.
+In this project, a database shard is assigned to each shortened URL, allowing the expanded URL to be recovered by querying a smaller database than the size that would be required without sharding.

 ### Address Range Server / Database
-Highly reliability
+In order to allow distributed cloud instances to assign unique shortened URLs, an server is used to allocate encoded address ranges to each instance.
+This address range server needs to be very highly reliable in order to avoid assiging the same shortened URL codes to multiple long URLs.
+Here a centralized server is used to generate small address ranges and assign them to

-Zookeeper is a [highly reliable distributed datastore](https://aphyr.com/posts/291-call-me-maybe-zookeeper) that is suitable for this task.
+A highly reliable distributed datastore such as [Zookeeper](https://aphyr.com/posts/291-call-me-maybe-zookeeper) would be a better choice for this address range server task.
 Zookeeper uses majority quorums - using five notes, any two nodes could fail without degrading the system.
 Zookeeper is also linearizable - all clients see the same ordering for updates occurring in the same order.

 ### URL Database
-In a commercially successful URL shortener, the service has competition offering free services which puts some limit on customer value.
-A URL shortener without a free tier probably could not compete successfully with services providing a free tier.
-A free URL shortening service acts as advertising for enterprise customers, as most users become familiar with the service when copy/pasting in shortened links provided by others.

-The data storage requirements are large even for a moderately successful player in this space.
-For the modest example goal of 200 URL shortening request/sec would result over a 5 year period in

-    200 * 60sec * 60min * 24hr * 365day * 5year ~ 32 billion shortening requests

-The URL database needs to be reliable, but cost is a dominant issue.
-The volume of database writes and reads is high, so operational costs are high.
-As a result, a managed database like AWS RDS might not be commercially feasible for this application.

-The required URL mapping could be implemented in a distributed key-value database.
-A promising distributed database might be the open source *etcd* database, written in Go, which uses the Raft consensus algorithm.
-Other candidate [distributed key-value stores](https://www.g2.com/categories/key-value-stores) include Aerospike, ArandoDB, BoltDB, CouchDB, Google Cloud Datastore, Hbase, and Redis.

 ### URL Database Sharding / Replicas
 Database access to store the mapping from shortened URLs to URLs can be a